Placeholder-Software/Dissonance/docs/Reference/Other/VoicePlayerState.md

 Get the list of rooms this player is currently listening to.

+### PacketLoss : float?

+Get the estimated packet loss (0 to 1) to/from this player.
+May be null if the player has disconnected or packet loss has not yet been measured.

 ### Playback : VoicePlayback

 Get the `VoicePlayback` component associated with this player.
 May be null if Dissonance is still setting up playback for this player, or the player has left the session.